© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Shaftesbury Abbey is a scheduled monument protected by Historic England under reference 1002672.
 View the official record →

-Shaftesbury Abbey is a Benedictine nunnery founded in 888 by King Alfred the Great in Dorset, making it one of the oldest and most significant convents in Anglo-Saxon England.
+Shaftesbury Abbey is a Benedictine nunnery founded in the late tenth century by King Alfred the Great, making it one of the most significant religious houses for women in medieval England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002672.

 Shaftesbury Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002672.